Table of Contents

 Orient the filament holder according to the following photos of the printed counterpart on the printer profile.

-Using your thumb or any other finger, check that the filament holder is properly fitted in the counterpart.
+Using your thumb to check that the filament holder is properly fitted in the counterpart.
 The top edges should be aligned.

 The entire purpose regarding this section of the manual is to connect the Titan extruder to the printer hub on the rear vertical profile.